-Whatever type of reader your child is, starting a book club can help foster a love of reading and provide a fun way to get families in your neighborhood together.
+Whatever type of reader your child is, starting a parent-child book club can help foster a love of reading and provide a fun way to get families in your neighborhood together.

 A book club is a great activity any time of year, but it works particularly well in the summer when schedules are more relaxed.
 Reinforcing reading skills during the summer also prevents learning loss.
 According to research from the Center for Summer Learning at Johns Hopkins University, students who participate in summer reading programs after kindergarten, first and second grade are less likely to be held back in future years, and middle school students who read four or five books during the summer experienced gains in fall reading achievement comparable to attending summer school.
 Forming a book club will help keep boredom at bay, build on academic skills and nurture a love of reading.